Section 40E of the Mining Act 1978 allows Miner’s Right holders to apply for a permit to prospect on land within a granted exploration licence.

 - Permit holders who breach the system could be liable for a fine of up to $5000; have their permits cancelled; and may be disqualified from obtaining another permit for up to three years.

-- Permit holders must advise exploration licence holders and DMP of any mineral recovered within 14 days of permit expiry, cancellation or surrender.
+- Permit holders must advise exploration licence holders and DMIRS of any mineral recovered within 14 days of permit expiry, cancellation or surrender.

 Advice of minerals recovered within section 40E permit area.